shakebugs/shake-docs/docs/android/configuration-and-data/black-box.md

 ### Device orientation
 This chart shows the orientation state of your app.
-When you hover over the chart, the exact state is shown, for example:
+When you hover over the chart, the exact state is shown.
+For example:

 * Portrait
 * Landscape